newsapps/jobs/lead-engineer-20170113.md

 Background
 --------------------

 The Chicago Tribune Data Visualization team is looking for a lead engineer.
-The ideal candidate is passionate about building applications and code that make our journalism work, creating tools for experts and non-experts alike and making a framework we can use and built upon into the future.
+The ideal candidate is passionate about building applications and code that make our journalism work, creating tools for experts and non-experts alike and making a framework we can use and build upon into the future.

 Description